Rainbow Moon Breakdown: Is It Still Worth Your Time in 2025?

 • Navigating some areas can be awkward, as the trees can obscure your view.

-• No autosave but you can manually save if you remember!
+• No autosave, but you can manually save if you remember!

 • A lot of grinding needed, More so later on.

-• DLC is basically short-cut microtransactions.
+• DLC is basically a shortcut to microtransactions.

 • Food mechanic is more of an annoyance than a move forward.